Llaves/ClaudeExport/README.md

 click the settings gear and then click "Install add-on from file".
 Browse to wherever you downloaded the .xpi file and select it.

 To install in chrome, open the debugger interface by typing "chrome://extensions".
 In the upper right corner enable "Developer Mode".
 Then click "Load unpacked".
 Navigate to the Chrome folder and click on manifest.json.
+You may be tempted to "pack" the extension into a .crx file so that you don't have to use developer mode.
+This won't work.
+Chrome will only install .crx files from the Chrome store.

 ## Use
 Because the extenson captures the JSON as it's downloaded, if the extension is not active when the page was initially downloaded you will get a message "no conversation captured" when you try to view or download the captured conversations.